jaeyoonyu/jaeyoonyu.github.io/visuals.md

 layout: page
 title: "Visuals"
 ---
-On this webpage, I share some figures that I've generated using Python.
+I share some figures that I've generated using Python.
 Note that this page might not work properly on your mobile device.
 For <b>dynamic plots</b>, you can
 - zoom in and out;
 - click the <b>play button</b> to see how the figure changes;
 - <b>mouse over the data point</b> you're interested in.